 The main PA is fed from the Main outputs on the Eleven Rack (balanced XLR outputs), while my monitor gets its signal from one of the ”output to amp” jacks (set to ”Rig output”).
 In the 11R, you can set the front-panel volume control to affect only the ”output to amp” jacks, so I can set and adjust my stage level independently of the signal being fed to the PA.

 This is quite important – having huge volume jumps when you change patches will quickly drive the soundman (and probably the audience too) nuts.
 I set my 11R up so the ”Rig volume” setting stays the same on all patches.
-It’s currently set at -6dB, but you could just as well set it to -10 or -15dB if you want, to leave a little more wiggle room in the mixer (the XLR outputs are proper, true, line-level signal).
-Either way, make sure you stick to that setting and never change it.
-Any volume adjustments to level-match patches are made using the ”Amp Out” control (not to be confused with the ”Out to Amp” controls).
+It’s currently set at -6dB, but you could just as well set it to -10 or -15dB if you want, to leave a little more wiggle room in the mixer (the XLR outputs on the 11R carry a proper, true, line-level signal).
+Either way, make sure you stick to that setting and never change it, unless you’re prepared to make that change on all patches.
+Any volume adjustments to level-match patches are then made using the ”Amp Out” control (not to be confused with the ”Out to Amp” controls).
 That way, any volume adjustments I make to a specific patch will be the same both in the monitor and through the PA.

 Also, as mentioned earlier, the XLR outputs do carry a proper line level signal.
 This is normally a good thing – padding it down to mic level just to re-amplify it back up to line level in the mixer’s mic preamp will inevitably result in more noise.
 But while it helps in the noise department, a signal that hot can be too much for some mixers to handle through the regular mic inputs.
 If the mixer doesn’t have a ”pad” switch to help out, there’s often a 1/4″ TRS line input you can use instead of the XLR.
 For that purpose, I always keep an XLR->1/4″ TRS converter handy, just in case the soundman doesn’t have one available.
 In general, though, it’s not a problem, and any soundman worth his/her salt will know what to do with a hot line signal, and will also carry whatever tools needed for the job.
 Case in point – so far, I haven’t had to whip out the converter cable.
 But it feels good to know I can, if need be.